benfjohnson/developer-dot/avatax/errors/UnknownNexusError.md

 AvaTax allows you to declare nexus in any jurisdiction recognized by our database of taxing authorities.

-For a full list of recognized jurisdictions, please call the endpoint GET "/api/v2/definitions/nexus".
+For a full list of recognized jurisdictions, please call the endpoint `GET /api/v2/definitions/nexus`.